-Under no circumstance may individuals directly arrange or have a third-party vendor arrange non-NYU.EDU names for computing resources attached to NYU-NET or hosted outside NYU by application to ISPs or other Internet naming authorities outside the University.
+Only under limited circumstances may individuals or groups directly arrange or have a third-party vendor arrange non-NYU.EDU names for computing resources attached to NYU-NET or hosted outside NYU by application to ISPs or other Internet naming authorities outside the University:

 The requesting party will be held liable for any misuse of computers within the requested domain and for any violation of University acceptable-use policies, government regulations, or laws; such violations may be cause for discontinuation of support for the domain.